eckberg/se-orgnr-validator/readme.md

 #### input

-Type: `string` or `integer`
+Type: `string`

 The number to validate.
-Can be either a string or an integer, meaning that you may omit the dash between the first 6 and the last 4 numerals.
+Accepts either a string or an integer, meaning that you may omit the dash between the first 6 and the last 4 numerals.

 ## Test